 Simulated process is great for reproducing photographic, complex artwork with opaque, vibrant spot colors.
 This process prints much cleaner than traditional process printing, and is the only direct screen-printing option for printing photographs on dark shirts.
-We hand pick the colors in the composition, which gives us much more control over the finished product, resulting in rich, vibrant, faithfully reproduced design
+We hand pick the colors in the composition, which gives us much more control over the finished product.
+Resulting in rich, vibrant & consistency in production.

 Textile foil adds tremendous value to any apparel item.
 It is not uncommon to see retail shirts with foil added cost over $50 in retail shops.
 We have a variety of colors, our most popular being silver.
 You can combine foil with screen-printing, rhinestones, water based inks, discharge, flock, and many other techniques.